bharath-raghavan/tq_cadd_problem/diffdock/3_docking/1_run.md

 cat poses/*/rank1.sdf > in.sdf
 ```

-DiffDock removes all hydrogens from the input file, as they are implicity considered in the model.
+DiffDock removes all hydrogens from the input file, as they are implicity treated in the model.
 We will need to add them back for docking with Vina.
 We use `obabel` so as to not generate additional conformers:

 ```
 obabel in.sdf -Oligands.sdf -ph 7.4